Courses

 115. Hydroclimatology (3)

 Lecture—3 hours.
-Prerequisite: course 60.
+Prerequisite: ATM 60.
 Examination of climate as the forcing function for the hydrologic system.
 Emphasis on seasonal variations in the relationship between precipitation and evapotranspiration for meso-scale areas.
 Watershed modeling of floods and drought for evaluating the effects of climatic fluctuations.— Yang

 116. Climate Change (3)